 As usual, Llarimar didn’t react to having his advice ignored.
 As they began to walk back toward the main group, however, the priest did ask a question.

 “Your grace.
 Just to sate my own curiosity, what do you think about the murder?”
 “It’s obvious,” Lightsong said idly.
 “There were two intruders.
 The first is the large man mentioned--he knocked out the guards, attacked those servants, released the Lifeless, then disappeared into the palace structure.
-The second man--the one the young priest saw--came in after.
-The priest didn’t see him fleeing, but rather saw him checking to make certain both guards were unconscious.
+The second man--the one the young priest saw--came in after the first intruder.
 This second man is the murderer.”

 Llarimar frowned.
 “Why do you suppose that?”
 “The first man took care not to kill,” Lightsong said.
 “He knocked out the guards, but didn’t strangle them enough to kill them.
 He left them alive, presumably capable of waking back up at any moment to raise the alarm.
 He didn’t draw his sword against the servants, but simply tried to subdue them.
 There was no reason for him to kill a tied up captive--particularly since he’d already left witnesses who had seen him.
 It wouldn’t make sense.

 “If there were a second man, however. . .someone following the first. . .well, that would make sense.
-The man who died, he was the one who was tied up--the only one, presumably, who was conscious.
+The man who died, he was the one who was conscious when this second intruder came in.
 The only one who saw the second intruder.”

 “So, you think someone else followed the man with the sword, killed the only witness, and then. . . .”

 “Both of them disappeared somewhere,” Lightsong said.
-“I’m thinking a trapdoor to some rooms or tunnels or something beneath the palace.
+“I’m thinking a trapdoor to a place beneath the palace.
 Seems fairly obvious to me.
 One thing, however, is not obvious.”

 He glanced at Llarimar, slowing before they reached the main group of priests and servants.